benhoyt/benhoyt.github.com/writings/count-words.md

 Thanks, Andrew!

-## C#, Java, JavaScript, Ruby

-I'd love readers to send pull requests to the [`benhoyt/countwords`](https://github.com/benhoyt/countwords) repository to add other popular languages, and I'll link them here.
-Apart from JavaScript, I'm not familiar enough with them to do them justice anyway.

 ## Unix shell

 Let's try a version with only basic Unix command line tools -- this is essentially [Doug McIlroy's solution](http://www.leancrew.com/all-this/2011/12/more-shell-less-egg/):